Human sacrifice in Aztec culture: Archaeological evidence of human sacrifice

 Modern excavations in Mexico City have found evidence of human sacrifice in the form of hundreds of skulls at the site of old temples.

 Other human remains found in the Great Temple of Tenochtitlan contribute to the evidence of human sacrifice through osteologic information.
 Indentations in the rib cage of a set of remains reveal the act of accessing the heart through the abdominal cavity, which correctly follows images from the codices in the pictorial representation of sacrifice.

+Over 1800 (MNI) human remains have been written about in the dual capital of Tenochtitlan-Tlatelolco alone including a few burials of over 100 human remains, and remains have also been found at other sites including Zultepec and Tenayuca, but much of the archaeological data has not been published so the numbers are likely far higher.